-We eat lots of different grains in our house and many of those grains end up being a tasty little salad, whether it be a quinoa salad, the occasional Italian Farro salad or millet just to name a few.
+We eat lots of different grains in our house and many of those grains end up being a tasty little salad, whether it be a quinoa salad, buckwheat or millet just to name a few.
 But lately I’ve been craving a different texture and a different color all together from my grains.

 Oh, black rice, how I have come to love you.
 Also called “Forbidden” rice, which in my opinion is a much more fun way to describe it, it looks slick and naughty when dry.
 After it is rinsed and cooked it takes on more of a purple hue but is equally as gorgeous.
 Not only is black rice beautiful but it is also full of some great nutrition.
 It is full of antioxidant rich bran (which is the part removed from brown rice to make it white rice).
 This bran houses the antioxidant family anthocyanins which you may know from blueberries, acaí and grapes.
 These anthocyanins have been linked to decreased risks in heart disease and cancer.
 So on top of its delicious taste it can give you a nice little health boost, fantastic!

 And since ancient Chinese legend tells us that the rice was once considered so rare that only emperors were allowed to eat it, feel free to eat this salad and pretend you are the emperor of your kitchen even if just for the day….